jimshadrick/django-base/README.md

     - If it works, stop the server (Ctrl+C).
     - **Crucially: Remove the temporary port 8000 rule from your DO Cloud Firewall.**

-# Create Gunicorn and Nginx configs
+# Setup Gunicorn and Nginx configs
-sudo ./create_configs.sh myproject myuser
+sudo ./setup_configs.sh myproject myuser

 # Perform a quick test of the deployment using Gunicorn
 - Temporarily allow port 8000 in DO Cloud Firewall as and Inbound rule.